“Wait – isn’t your profit simply the rate you charge companies minus the employee’s pay rate?”

 Don’t speak staffing?
 That’s okay!
 Below are some commonly used billing terms, including those used in the example above, and their definitions:

-Hourly Pay Rate: Rate paid to staffing employee
+Hourly Pay Rate: Rate paid to the staffing employee.

 Legally Mandated Labor Costs: